 Her concert works include solo, chamber and orchestral music, as well as electroacoustic pieces and live electronics creations.
 Focusing on her music for media, she had composed scores not only for fiction and documentary films, series, short-films and games, but also for ballets, advertising, books, educational materials, web sites, video art and collections of paintings.

 She has been nominated for the Jerry Goldsmith Awards in 2017 for El glóbulo de Bok (Best Original Creation) and La Verónica (Best Original Music for Short Film).
 She had also a nomination for the PlayStation Talents Contest 2017 for her work in the video game Night and Day.
-In 2016, she was nominated for Paula, by Ikigai Gameworks, for the category of Best Score for Video Game at the Jerry GoldSmith Awards edition.
+In 2016, she was nominated for Paula, by Ikigai Play, for the category of Best Score for Video Game at the Jerry GoldSmith Awards edition.
 She also has composed music for a NoObo Games project, which won the Idea Game Jam Award 2019, a prize granted by AEVI (Video Games Spanish Association).
+In 2021 Isabel has been nominated for her music for El Secreto de Lucía in Actrum Awards and also composed the original soundtrack for Paraíso en Llamas, a documentary film nominated in the 2021 Goya Awards.

 Royán is also a frequent contributor to several specialized publications as Melómano, Sul Ponticello, OpusMúsica and Intermezzo.
-She currently teaches composition in Manuel Carra Professional Conservatory of Music in Málaga, besides her activity as speaker in courses and meetings about music in entities as U-TAD University, Platzi, VideoGameArmy, AMEE and several conservatories.
+She currently teaches composition and musical analysis in Manuel Carra Professional Conservatory of Music (Málaga, Spain), besides her activity as speaker in courses and meetings about music in entities as U-TAD University, AMEE and several institutions.